Glaived/SublimeTextAssociation/README.md

 Now, you can customize the associations, by default, they will all be launched, if you do not want an association, add `::` beginning of the line on the file extension not want.

 * Save and run the script `SublimeTextAssociation.bat` (If message advertissements appear, accept)

+## Contribute

+You can find the rules in [CONTRIBUTING.md](https://github.com/Glaived/SublimeTextAssociation/blob/master/CONTRIBUTING.md).